 By Tina Alvey

-City Council reached a consensus Tuesday to take the next step in joining the Sister Cities International global community.
+City Council reached a consensus Tuesday/last week to take the next step in joining the Sister Cities International global community.

 Taking their cue from Mayor John Manchester and his wife, Connie, council members agreed to focus their attention on the picturesque fishing village of Dingle, Ireland.